MuzahidurSaim/Ecommerce_Website_MuzahidurRahmanSaim/README.md

     - go to the --> functions/common_function.php
     - create a new function --> viewDetails()
     - same as the getProducts() except this is under a new if condition to get the product value and few more changes in the output
+    - change the "view more" button to "Go Home" and link it to the page --> index.php
 ## sectino-02
     - go to the --> product_details.php
     - trasfer the the part from "fourth child" > "products" > "main product's card" and "related images" to the --> viewDetails()